pllee/luc/README.md

 What is Luc?
 ====
 Luc is a lightweight JavaScript framework that is built from the ground up targeting all browsers and Node.js.
-To node devs Luc should look like any purely node library.
-To devs targeting the browser Luc should just look something written in CommonJS, just a single file and source map support thanks to [Browserify](https://github.com/substack/node-browserify).
-Everything is written in es5 and to support older browsers Luc comes with an es5 shim version.
-If we had to pick a single defining feature about Luc it would be its class system that doesn't box you in and can work with preexisting code not written in Luc.
-We also have great utilities to help keep your and our source small.
+Luc provides a class system that can add compositions, mixins and statics functionality to any class without messing up the inheritance chain.
 Luc comes with over 40 utility Array/Object/Function methods along with over 150 Array utility methods that follow the same API and grammar.
-It also comes with the ability to add EventEmiter and Plugin functionality to any class without using inheritance, even ones not defined with Luc's class system.
-Luc is lightweight it has zero dependencies and currently sits at less than 650 SLOC and it is less than 7.5Kb minified and gzipped.
+It also comes with the ability to add EventEmiter and Plugin functionality to any pre existing class.
+Luc has zero dependencies and currently sits at less than 650 SLOC and it is less than 7.5Kb minified and gzipped.

 Node